chnejohnson/tao-te-ching/src/tao_te_ching/1_taoing.md

 # 1 - TAOING

-The way you can go
+The way can be spoken of,
-isn’t the real way.
+is not the constant way.

-The name you can say
+The name can be named,
-isn’t the real name.
+is not the constant name.

-Heaven and earth
-begin in the unnamed:
+Sky and earth begin in the unnamed:
-name’s the mother
-of the ten thousand things.
+name’s the mother of the ten thousand things.

-So the unwanted soul
-sees what’s hidden,
+So the unwanted soul sees what’s hidden,
-and the ever-wanting soul
-sees only what it wants.
+and the ever-wanting soul sees only what it wants.

 Two things, one origin,
 but different in name,